bridgetseghy/bridgetseghy.github.io/_pages/research.md

 ## Working Papers

 Seghy, Bridget.
-"Strategic Signaling: How Members of Congress Emphasize or Obfuscate Their Bipartisan Activity." *Under Review.*
+"Strategic Signaling: How Members of Congress Emphasize or Obfuscate Their Bipartisan Activity." *Invited to R & R at Legislative Studies Quarterly*

 Nelson, Thomas E. and Bridget Seghy.
 "Is Conservative the Opposite of Liberal?" *Under Review.*